-It was the “technology” portion of ATA’s Technology and Maintenance Council’s namesake that took center stage at its 2021 Fall Meeting held in Cleveland this week.
+It was the “technology” portion of ATA’s Technology and Maintenance Council’s namesake that took center stage at its 2021 Fall Meeting recently held in Cleveland.
 While that should come as no surprise, the focus of the technology might: trailers.
 From electrification to service to telematics, trailers saw a huge focus in boosting fleet productivity.

 Several trailer OEMs made telematics-minded announcements, and Great Dane put FleetPulse, the OEM’s smart trailer system that offers GPS location, mileage data, geofences, automated yard checks, tethered status, heading, speed and proprietary trailer specifications and parts information, front-and-center in its booth.
 The showing highlighted the importance of the FleetPulse system that Great Dane has made standard on all dry van and refrigerated Great Dane trailers.

 As Rob Phillips, president and CEO, Phillips Connect passionately pointed out in his press conference, the moniker “smart trailer” goes beyond trailer location.
 Sensors on trailer components are starting to stream massive amounts of data that can potentially improve trailer management from productivity to service.
 The question is no longer just, “Where is my trailer?” it’s “Where is it and what is its status?”
 Everything from lighting checks to wheel end data is becoming available.
 The biggest question for fleet managers is how do you want to see that data and how can you best use it?

 Data overload is real, but just as fleets have improved tractor productivity and efficiency by focusing on their biggest challenges and the related data points, fleets take that same approach with trailer telematics.
 Have trouble locating your trailers?
 There’s data for that.
 Want to pull more value out of your trailer components?
 There’s data for that.
 Want to make sure that pre-trip inspections are being done?
 There’s data for that too.